Astroisback/Security-Camera/README.md

 ## Usage

-1. Run the main file.
+1. Run the app file.

 2. Open a web browser and navigate to `http://localhost:5000/` to view the live camera stream.